For current program offerings see 2017 Spring & Summer Program Guide

 Adult classes will be for male and female ages 11 & up 8 – 9 PM

-Coordinated by the U.S. Sports Institute, this age-specific, multi-sports camp will give boys and girls the opportunity to experience a range of sports during a one-week camp at Heritage Middle School.
+Coordinated by the U.S. Sports Institute, this age-specific, multi-sports camp will give boys and girls the opportunity to experience a range of sports during this special one-week camp.
 Campers will receive technical instruction and play a variety of sporting games.
-Sports Squirts will focus on game-oriented activities designed to help develop hand-eye coordination, balance, agility and movement.
 All camps are co-ed and space is limited!
-Register online at US Sports Institute.
+Fliers are available at the Senior, Youth & Leisure Services Office.

 Kiddie Soccer – Ages: 3 1/2—6 years